-Objective Previous Key Recommended Actions Objective Action Item Suggested Progress Comments - key completion timeframe Tiogress activities/accomplishments since last quarterly report NTDs Submit the preventive chemotherapy coverage data for Soil Transmitted Helminths to WHO Q1 2020 The country confirms that Mass Drug Administration was not conducted in Djibouti between 2015-2019.
-The country submitted a request for consultant support to WHO to map endemic NTDs in Djibouti and MDAs will be conducted once the mapping is done based on the results.
-While waiting for the mapping, the NTD programme is collecting NTD data reported by the hospitals, focusing on leishmaniasis and trachoma.
+Objective Action Item Suggested Progress Comments - key completion timeframe activities/accomplishments since last quarterly report RMNCAH 1 Impact Ensure that essential RMNCAH services are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
+Address any stock-outs of essential RMNCAH commodities Q4 2020 No Progress Reported NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
+This includes prioritising key necessary catch up activities Q4 2022 Djibouti did not conduct any Mass Drug Administration between 2015-2021.
+The country submitted a request for consultant support to WHO to map endemic NTDs in Djibouti and MDAs will be conducted once the mapping is done and based on the country prevalence.
+Whilst waiting for the mapping, the NTD programme is collecting NTD data reported by the hospitals, focusing on leishmaniasis, leprosy and trachoma.
 The country did not register any new cases of leprosy and managed to treat successfully all leishmania cases.
 The country is also conducting investigations and follow up of leishmaniasis cases and is working on the stock inventory of leishmaniasis medicines.
-The country is also working to moblize the required resources to conduct STH mapping RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
-Address any stock-outs of essential RMNCAH commodities Q4 2020 No progress reported NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
-This includes prioritising key necessary catch up activities Q4 2021 The country submitted a request for consultant support to WHO to map endemic NTDs in Djibouti and MDAs will be conducted once the mapping is done based on the results.
-While waiting for the mapping, the NTD programme is collecting NTD data reported by the hospitals, focusing on leishmaniasis and trachoma.
-The country did not register any new cases of leprosy and managed to treat successfully all leishmania cases.
-The country is also conducting investigations and follow up of leishmaniasis cases and is working on the stock inventory of leishmaniasis medicines.
-The country is also working to moblize the required resources to conduct STH mapping
+The country is also working to mobilise the required resources to conduct STH mapping and to get leishmaniasis medicines.
+In addition, with the support of WHO, the country trained health providers on leprosy case management